 Eligibility & Evaluation

-When submitting for a Project Call, teams with a Massachusetts-based, not-for-profit academic institution partner, will be eligible to request supplemental cost sharing from the Center.
+When submitting for a Project Call, teams with a Massachusetts-based, not-for-profit academic institution partner will be eligible to request supplemental cost sharing from the Center.
+MA non-profit applicants requesting MLSC cost-share will need to reach out as soon as they have been invited to submit a full proposal, and will be required to submit their complete application the week of Jan 4, 2021 for review.
+Select MA non-profit applicants will also be asked to present their proposals to a panel of experts.
 Reimbursement of funds will be provided to the Massachusetts-based academic institution for capital expenses only.
 The MLSC will not reimburse membership fees and other costs that are not related to equipment or construction.

 Each NIIMBL Project Call will specify a deadline to provide their proposal to the MLSC in as complete of form as possible.
 Upon administrative review, the Center will invite the applicant to present to a panel of biomanufacturing experts.
 Applicants will provide a brief presentation, followed by questions from the review panel.
 The MLSC will provide feedback to make any changes necessary to the NIIMBL proposal to receive MLSC cost-share support.
 Ahead of the Project Call submission deadline, the agency will coordinate with the Project Manager to complete a Cover Sheet and provide a letter of support from our President and CEO.
 NIIMBL will then notify the applicant of the organization’s decision to fund the proposal.

 Please note: NIIMBL approved proposals are subject to a final vote before the MLSC’s Board of Directors.